 Not convinced you need an SSL certificate for your website?
 You will after realising that you are losing potential customers!

 An SSL certificate is necessary because it will secure your website, which will improve your brand’s credibility and increase trust with current and future customers.
 Nothing kills conversion faster than users not trusting a site.
-And with Google placing a “Not Secure” notification in your address bar or add a warning when a customer attempts to type in one of your website’s fields, you will lose even more potential business.
+And with Google placing a “Not Secure” notification in your address bar or adding a warning when a customer attempts to type in one of your website’s fields, you will lose even more potential business.
 When Google tells a user that he or she is not safe on a website, the vast majority of people will quickly click away.
 Customers are more likely to trust and complete purchases from sites that use HTTPS.

 So, what to do?